taneliang/DARS/README.md

          [
           {
-          "column_name": "<column name as it is in the db>", "column_natural_language_name": "<column name as you would say it>":, "column_contents_singular": "<e.g. proton number>",
+          "column_name": "<column name as it is in the db>", "column_natural_language_name": "<column name as you would say it>", "column_contents_singular": "<e.g. proton number>",
           "column_contents_plural": "<e.g. proton numbers>",
           },
-          ... more columns ...
+          // ... more columns ...
          ]
          },
-         ... more tables ...
+         // ... more tables ...
         ]
     }
     ```